0xPARC/0xparc-intro-book/src/ec.typ

 ]

 In these notes, this isomorphism will basically be a standing assumption.
-Moving forward we'll abuse notation slightly and just write $E$ instead of $E(FF_p)$.
+Moving forward, we will abuse notation slightly and just write $E$ instead of $E(FF_p)$.
 In fancy language, $E$ will be a one-dimensional vector space over $FF_q$.
-In less fancy language, we'll be working with points on $E$ as black boxes.
+In less fancy language, we will be working with points on $E$ as black boxes.
-We'll be able to add them, subtract them, and multiply them by arbitrary scalars from $FF_q$.
+We will be able to add them, subtract them, and multiply them by arbitrary scalars from $FF_q$.

 Consequently --- and this is important ---